Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What information can and cannot be disclosed when dealing with a public company?

-The disclosure must comply with the Securities Trading Act, which provides that disclosure can be made only if it is considered appropriate and in the shareholders’ interest.
+The disclosure must comply with the Securities Trading Act and the EU Regulation on Abuse, which provides that disclosure can be made only if it is considered appropriate and in the shareholders’ interest.
 Further, disclosures are usually conditional on completing a non-disclosure and non-trading agreement, since the target would otherwise have to share the disclosed information with the public as well.
 Persons granted access to price-sensitive information through due diligence will be placed on the companies’ insider list and will thereby be prohibited from trading (except with other insiders and in connection with a public tender offer).

 When submitting a public tender offer, the board of directors will often choose to publish a disclosure notice immediately where the inside information disclosed to the bidder during due diligence is revealed to the public.